CapsLock-Studio/FilterClass/README.md

 Author: michael34435@capslock.tw

-This package will help you to analyze two folders and find out function you do not use.
+This package will help you to analyze two folders and find out function you do not use(DoD).

 You have to assign two folders.
 The first folder we called `folderA` that it is your based folder.